Safe Expeditious Whole-Body Control of Mobile Manipulators for Collision Avoidance: Introduction

-Propose a safe expeditious whole-body(SEWB) control for mobile manipulators based on a two-layer optimization structure that ensures both external and internal collision-free motion.
-SEWB can act as a simple global planning or a fast-reaction local planning.
+1) Create a novel adaptive cyclic inequality (ACI) approach, combining CBF to establish safety constraints.
+ACI not only solves the PEP problem associated with conventional CBF-based methods but also enhance the ability to deal with dynamic obstacles.

-Create a novel adaptive cyclic inequality (ACI) approach as the sub-optimization layer, combining CBF to establish safety constraints to form a primary optimization.
-Our safety assurance not only solves the pseudo-equilibrium point problem associated with conventional CBF-based methods but also improves avoidance agility, achieving a "martial arts dodge" capability.
-To the best of our knowledge, this is the first work to enable efficient avoidance of fast-moving obstacles for mobile manipulators.
+2) Propose a safe expeditious whole-body (SEWB) control for mobile manipulators that ensures both external and internal collision-free motion.
+SEWB can act as a fast-reaction planner to generate whole-body motion to avoid full space obstacles.

-Simulation and physical experiments are conducted on a 9-DOF mobile manipulator, compared with other works, to verify its performance, effectiveness, and stability.
+3) Simulation and physical experiments, such as avoiding swinging poles and flying balls, are conducted on a 9-DOF mobile manipulator and compared with other works to verify its performance, effectiveness, and stability.